8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 Best for: Writers who want instant distribution over ownership

-Medium provides access to a large, engaged audience.
+Medium gives you access to a large, engaged audience.
 You can start writing today with zero setup.

 Strengths: